-&lt;sup>4For example, in its decision regarding News Corp.'s acquisition of a 34 percent stake in Hughes in 2003, the Federal Communications Commission (FCC) wrote: "We therefore discount the likelihood that corporate governance, corporate law or securities laws in general may be relied upon to adequately protect MVPD and video programming competitors from potential anti-competitive vertical foreclosure behavior on the part of Applicants."
-See FCC (2014, paragraph 100).
+&lt;sup>4For example, in its decision regarding News Corp.'s acquisition of a 34% stake in Hughes in 2003, the FCC wrote: "We therefore discount the likelihood that corporate governance, corporate law or securities laws in general may be relied upon to adequately protect MVPD and video programming competitors from potential anti-competitive vertical foreclosure behavior on the part of Applicants."
+See Federal Communication Commission (2014), Paragraph 100.

-&lt;sup>5There are additional differences: backward integration in our paper lowers the target's value rather than increases it as in most of the corporate finance literature.
+&lt;sup>5There are additional differences: backward integration in our paper lowers the target's value rather than increases it as in most of the Corporate Finance literature.
 Under forward integration, the acquisition increases the target's value, but this is because it affects the acquirer's strategy rather than the target's strategy.
 For this reason, the acquisition does not necessarily involve a controlling stake.
-Moreover, instead of enjoying private benefits as most of the corporate finance literature assumes, the acquirer, who under forward integration is an upstream supplier, sustains a loss due to the forgone sales to a downstream rival.
+Moreover, instead of enjoying private benefits as most of the Corporate Finance literature assumes, the acquirer, who under forward integration is an upstream supplier, sustains a loss due to the forgone sales to a downstream rival.